craftcms/docs/docs/commerce/1.x/docs/state-model.md

 # State Model
-StateModel's have the following attributes and methods:
+StateModel objects have the following attributes and methods:

 # Attributes